Colin Thorne: Rotterdam, Netherlands

 Rotterdam is a good example of where the Blue-Green cities process has been initiated with the ideal of climate proofing a city.
 There has been a repositioning to use water as an opportunity and a resource which has changed perspectives, opening opportunities to manage water better for both flooding and consumption.

-A variety of innovative solutions have been used in Rotterdam to maximise water management whilst reducing the impacts of developments, which with traditional hard engineering could be costly both economically and spatially.
+A variety of innovative solutions have been used in Rotterdam to maximize water management whilst reducing the impacts of developments, which with traditional hard engineering could be costly both economically and spatially.
 These include a strong push towards increasing water storage with Green roofs and water squares.
 The latter of these doubles up as basin storage during flood events.
 Traditional methods have also been redeveloped towards the blue-green city goal.
 These include increasing the multi-functionality of dykes, which are needed to reinforce the city against sea level rise, and now have amenities built into their return face.
-The combination of flood defences, open green space and urban redevelopment have increased the sustainability of this process and opportunities for funding.
+The combination of flood defenses, open green space and urban redevelopment have increased the sustainability of this process and opportunities for funding.

 The risk of Climate change to a delta city like Rotterdam assisted the cultural shift towards a Blue-Green city with future projects such as Rotterdam weather encouraging grants and public participation in city gardens and more sustainable living practices.